netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

             - registry.access.redhat.com
             - image-registry.openshift-image-registry.svc:5000

-**Note:** If your application needs to pull images from registries other than the ones specified here, you can update those as well in the list.
+**Note:** If your application needs to pull images from registries other than the ones specified here, you can add those registries.

-**Note**: The changes are applied to all the master and worker nodes and the node will be in 'Not Ready' state after updating the CRD.
+**Note**: The changes are applied to all the master and worker nodes and the node is in 'Not Ready' state for some time after updating the CRD.
 You must wait for all the nodes to be in 'Ready' state before proceeding to the next step.
 You can view the status of the nodes using the following command:

     oc get nodes